Weight Loss Treatment

 13. I’m getting nausea, what should I do?

-There are many ways to mitigate possible nausea from Semaglutide.
+There are many ways to mitigate possible nausea from Semaglutide or Tirzepatide.
 First, eat absorptive foods such as rice or toast prior to your injection.
 Have a cup of ginger tea on hand, this is a powerful anti-nausea option as our ginger candies or crystallized ginger.
 Taking the injection before bed can also allow you to sleep through any nausea.
 Typically any nausea will abate within a day.
 We can also prescribe ondansetron to take if you are having an ongoing nausea reaction to the medication.

 14. How long can I be enrolled in your program?